-- Extensions to deadlines and/or reduction in workload for a designated period of time - Short term, online distance learning (not normally longer than 4 consecutive weeks) - Phased return and/or partial timetable after a period of illness (eg. Attending at least one lesson from each subject, building to a full timetable within 4 weeks) - Reduced timetables in Year 2 (whilst we may consider two qualification courses, we do not allow one subject only) and we usually require students who fall below 580 Guided Learning Hours to make up their hours through portfolio, learning support or other registered sessions. - Complete re-starts or repeats of the year (It is worth noting that these are exceptionally rare and usually only considered where there has been an extreme or sudden, unforeseen life event; for example, severe accident and hospitalisation see 14.5 in Student Behaviour Policy). - Increased access to key pastoral support (eg. Guidance Managers, Safeguarding and Support or Additional Learning Support teams)
+- Extensions to deadlines and/or reduction in workload for a designated period of time - Short term, online distance learning (within the boundaries as laid out in Section 1 and not normally longer than two consecutive weeks) - Phased return and/or partial timetable after a period of illness (eg. Attending at least one lesson from each subject, building to a full timetable within 4 weeks) - Reduced timetables in Year 2 (whilst we may consider two qualification courses, we do not allow one subject only) and we usually require students who fall below 580 Guided Learning Hours to make up their hours through portfolio, learning support or other registered sessions. - Complete re-starts or repeats of the year (It is worth noting that these are exceptionally rare and usually only considered where there has been an extreme or sudden, unforeseen life event; for example, severe accident and hospitalisation see 8.7 in Student Behaviour Policy). - Increased access to key pastoral support (eg. Guidance Managers, Safeguarding and Support or Additional Learning Support teams)